Ex-GOP official Joel Greenberg flaunted ties to Matt Gaetz. Then he was charged with child sex trafficking.

 Greenberg also navigated a political quagmire after the Orlando Sentinel reported he had inappropriately funneled $3.5 million of taxpayer dollars to his friends, including three men who were in his wedding party.

-An independent audit conducted for the county also found he had used public funds to buy body armor, weapons, ammunition, and a drone.
+An independent audit conducted for the county also found he had used public funds to buy body armor, weapons, ammunition and a drone.
 He also purchased a $90,000 server room to benefit a cryptocurrency company he created.
 Those servers overloaded a circuit breaker inside a county building, sparking a fire that caused $6,700 in damages that weren’t covered by insurance, the audit said.

 Last summer, Greenberg’s political career came to a crashing halt with federal charges.
 On June 23, federal officers raided his home in Heathrow, Fla., and arrested the tax collector on charges that he had stalked a political adversary.
 He resigned the next day.

-The feds said that Greenberg had posed as a “very concerned student” in an anonymous letters sent to the school where the political rival worked as a teacher.
+The federal investigators said Greenberg had posed as a “very concerned student” in anonymous letters sent to the school where the political rival worked as a teacher.
 The letters accused the teacher of having inappropriate sexual contact with a student.
 The tax collector also created impostor Facebook and Twitter accounts made to look like they belonged to the teacher and wrote posts that portrayed his adversary as a “segregationist and in favor of white supremacy,” the indictment said.
 (Greenberg himself had a documented history of posting anti-Muslim rhetoric, as Orlando Weekly reported in 2018.)

 In August, federal investigators added charges that Greenberg had used his government position to commit identity theft and accused him of sex trafficking a child.

-Investigators said they found several fake IDs inside Greenberg’s home, and accused the tax collector of improperly accessing a state database to access personal information of people he was in “sugar daddy” relationships with, including a minor victim between the ages of 14 and 17.
+Investigators said they found several fake IDs inside Greenberg’s home and accused the tax collector of improperly accessing a state database to access personal information of people he was in “sugar daddy” relationships with, including a minor victim between the ages of 14 and 17.
 Greenberg allegedly made the fake IDs to help “facilitate his efforts to engage in commercial sex acts,” according to the indictment.

 Greenberg was released on bond to await his trial, but was taken into custody again in early March after he violated the conditions of his pretrial release by leaving his home after curfew to search for his wife, who told police she had left to “take a break from the stressful situation with Joel.”